-- At the discretion of faculty/course director throughout the semester. - Meeting with faculty/course director as needed. - o Performance Improvement plan as needed. - Midterm Evaluation (ungraded): - o Performance Improvement Plan required: - Any ratings of "Does not meet expectations"

-- More than 3 ratings of "Partially meets expectations" - Final Evaluation (graded): - Meeting with Course Director/Instructor required: - 1 or more rating of "Does not meet expectations" - More than 3 rating of "Partially meets expectations"
+- At the discretion of faculty/course director throughout the semester including: - Meeting with faculty/course director as needed. - o Performance Improvement Plan (PIP) as needed. - Midterm Evaluation (ungraded): - o Performance Improvement Plan is required for: - Any ratings of "Does not meet expectations" - More than 3 ratings of "Partially meets expectations" - Final Evaluation (ungraded): - Meeting with Course Director/Instructor required: - 1 or more rating of "Does not meet expectations" - More than 3 rating of "Partially meets expectations"